Career Path from Youth to Pro

 Professional Level (from approx. 19 years, usually stable from 22)

-With the World Cycling Federation UCI Pro License, the paid career begins.
+With the UCI pro license, the paid career begins.
 Riders often start at Continental teams or ProTeams, collect UCI points, and work their way up through performance, networking, and contract strategy.
 Promotion to the WorldTour typically requires several strong seasons, international results, and often the backing of an established team.

 12–14 yrs